revbayes/revbayes.archive/projects/meson/README.md

 cd revbayes
 meson build -Dprefix=$HOME/Applications/revbayes
 ```
-This creates a `revbayes/build` where the build will take place.
+This creates a `revbayes/build` directory where the build will take place.
 If you want to change configuration options, you can run `meson configure` in the `build` directory.
-For to change the install prefix to `/usr/local`,
+For example, to change the install prefix to `/usr/local`,
 ```
 cd build
 meson configure -Dprefix=/usr/local